 To mitigate this risk, the system employs multiple layers of security controls, including advanced encryption, Multi-factor Authentication (MFA), and robust access management policies.
 Regular security audits and vulnerability assessments are conducted to ensure the data remains secure during the entire retention period.
-HTR strictly adheres to the Records Management Schedule, in order to ensure that no records are maintained longer than 75 years.
+VistA strictly adheres to the Records Management Schedule, in order to ensure that no records are maintained longer than permitted by the records control schedule.